-We will construct three alternate FIR pipelines.
+We will build up our FIR filter in steps.
 The first pipeline has a microarchitecture similar to that shown in Figure 4, the only difference being the number of registers.
-Create a new directory in the top level directory called firstfir/.
-We will implement our first FIR filter in this directory in the file AudioPipeline.bsv.
-Add the following lines to that file (you may wish to use empty AudioPipeline implementation as a starting base for the code).
+Change the file fir/FIRFilter.bsv to have the following lines.